WambuBObo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays last ten lines in a file
+Display first ten lines in a file